-- The only method for marking run-time options as nonoverrideable is at the installation-default level which requires installing SMP/E usermods. - Customers could not fully migrate customization to CEEPRMxx, which is strategic. - Solution: - Allow the overrideable attributes (OVR and NONOVR) to be specified for runtime options in a CEEPRMxx parmlib member or from a SETCEE operator command. - Benefit: - This support allows an installation to specify the options for Language Environment without installing user modifications, eliminating a repetitive migration task. - System-level run-time options can be specified as nonoverrideable and applied dynamically.
+- The only method for marking run-time options as non-overrideable is at the installation-default level which requires installing SMP/E usermods. - Customers could not fully migrate customization to CEEPRMxx, which is strategic.

+Allow the overrideable attributes (OVR and NONOVR) to be specified for runtime options in a CEEPRMxx parmlib member or with a SETCEE operator command.

+Benefit:

+- An installation can now specify the options for Language Environment without installing user modifications, thus eliminating a repetitive migration task. - System-level run-time options can be specified as nonoverrideable and applied dynamically.